bentomhall/nih-system/homebrewery/core.homebrew.md

 - A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.
 - A grappled creature must make a DC 10 Constitution saving throw to maintain Concentration when the grappled condition is applied.

-The grappled condition can be ended by succeeding on an escape attempt--spending your action to make a Strength (Athletics) or Dexterity (Acrobatics) check opposed by either a fixed DC (from monster abilities that automatically grapple) or a Strength (Athletics) check made by the one doing the grappling.
+The grappled condition can be ended by succeeding on an escape attempt, which involves spending your action to make a Strength (Athletics) or Dexterity (Acrobatics) check opposed by either a fixed DC (from monster abilities that automatically grapple) or a Strength (Athletics) check made by the one doing the grappling.
 The condition can also be ended in a few other ways:

-- The condition ends if the grappler is incapacitated (see ).
+- The condition ends if the grappler is incapacitated (see Conditions).
 - The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-wave* spell.
-The reverse also holds--effects that move the grappler out of reach of the grappled creature end the grapple as well.
+The reverse also holds; effects that move the grappler out of reach of the grappled creature end the grapple as well.

 If two people wish to play tug-of-war with a third, (such as an ally trying to pull someone out of a monster's grasp), the two opposing parties make the opposed checks.
-The grappled person can choose to help one side or the other or do nothing--helping grants that side advantage on the check.
+The grappled person can choose to help one side or the other or do nothing; helping grants that side advantage on the check.
 If not conscious or not able to take actions, the grappled person does nothing.

 ### Hidden